Grad Student Housing Policy Updates Intended to Add Flexibility and Decrease Stress

 “We greatly value the productive relationship the GSC maintains with the DSL,” said Sarah Shapiro, GSC housing and community affairs co-chair.
 “We hope that these changes will have a positive impact on the graduate community and we are looking forward to continuing to work with DSL to further improve the lives of graduate students.”

 There are two enhancements.
-First the 30-day advance notice requirement and lease termination fees for graduate students who are taking an approved leave of absence will be eliminated.
+First, MIT will eliminate the 30-day advance notice requirement and lease termination fees for graduate students who are taking an approved leave of absence.
 “We hope this lowers a potential barrier for grad students who want to take time away from MIT for personal, academic, or professional reasons,” Hapgood-White said.

 Second, an additional graduate student housing allocation will be added during the summer.
 “For valid reasons, some grad students miss the fall allocation’s May deadline and must wait for Housing’s waitlist process in July,” Hapgood-White said.
 “We get a seasonal influx of housing agreement terminations in May and June, so a third allocation allows students to take advantage of those openings for the fall.”
 Students who enter the third allocation will receive confirmation of their housing assignment in mid-July, much earlier than the waitlist process.